 2. Provide full details of the use of the proceeds.
 The disclosure should be sufficiently complete to enable a reader to appreciate the significance of the transaction without reference to any other material.
 The Issuer intends to use the net proceeds of the private placement for general working capital.

-Provide particulars of any proceeds which are to be paid to Related Persons of the Issuer: As set out in Table 1B hereof, three subscribers who participated in the private placement are insiders of the Issuer.
-Such insiders subscribed for an aggregate of 1,600,000 units of the Issuer.
+Provide particulars of any proceeds which are to be paid to Related Persons of the Issuer: As set out in Table 1B hereof, one subscriber who participated in the private placement is an insider of the Issuer.
+Such insider subscribed for 400,000 units of the Issuer.

 If securities are issued in forgiveness of indebtedness, provide details of the debt agreement(s) or and the agreement to exchange the debt for securities.